 Within Jackson County, there are approximately 296,000 real property accounts; 310,000 individual personal property accounts and 25,000 business personal property accounts.
 All personal property accounts are reassessed annually through declaration forms, reviews and audits.
 Real property is reassessed every odd-numbered year —2019, 2021, etc.

-The result of this process is to set the assessed valuation of property in Jackson County.
-Such assessed valuation and levies set by Jackson County and other tax authorities, like cities and school districts, are used to calculate the property taxes that fund those taxing authorities.
+The result of this process is to set the market value, and thus, the assessed valuation of property in Jackson County.
+Such assessed valuation and levies set by Jackson County and other taxing authorities, like cities and school districts, are used to calculate the property taxes that fund those taxing authorities.

-Real property (more commonly referred to as real estate) includes residential property and commercial property.
+Real property (more commonly referred to as real estate) includes residential property, commercial

 Personal property includes individual personal property and business personal property.

-- Individual Personal Property Tax Account Mailing Address Change Form (PDF)
+Individual Personal Property Mailing Address Change Form (PDF)

-- Individual Personal Property Tax Location Address (Situs) Change Form (PDF)
+Individual Personal Property Location Address (Situs) Change Form (PDF)